 The page you requested could not be found.
 Try refining your search, or use the navigation above to locate the post.

-Hi, my name is Roman!
+Hi, my name is Angel!
 Here is what would work best for me in my new home:

 Many state and Federal laws prohibit the keeping of wildlife unless you are licensed to do so.
 Wildlife Rehabilitators are trained to care for many types of wildlife, know the natural history of wildlife, work with veterinarians and have received the proper permits.
 They can provide the most appropriate foods, socialization and medical care to help return the animal back to the wild.
 Many internet tips on what to feed wildlife are incorrect and can lead to the animal’s death.